Histogram lies about distribution shape and Pearson's coefficient of variation lies about variability: Results

 \subsection{Density plots and $CRD$}

 In order to assess any distribution, its shape and dispersion matter.
-The area below any probability distribution function has 1 (or 100\%) under the curve.
-By far, the most famous of all probability distribution functions is the normal curve, illustrated in figure \ref{fig:normal}.
-These are two hypothetical distributions here represented only to make the point that the greater the relative dispersion, the lower and more spreaded is the corresponding distribution.
+The area below any probability distribution function is 1 (or 100\%) under the curve.
+By far, the most famous of all probability distribution functions is the normal curve, illustrated in figure~\ref{fig:normal}.
+These are two hypothetical distributions represented here only to make the point that the greater the relative dispersion, the lower and more spreaded is the corresponding distribution.

-In order to jointly illustrate the use of graphs and coefficients of relative variability, we intend to know which group has greater relative dispersion observing the number of falls among elderly people, stratified by sex~\cite{Eisenhauer1993} in figure \ref{fig:falls}.
+In order to jointly illustrate the use of graphs and coefficients of relative variability, we intend to know which group has greater relative dispersion by observing the number of falls among elderly people stratified by sex~\cite{Eisenhauer1993} in figure~\ref{fig:falls}.

-It may be difficult to decide by the dot~plots(figure \ref{fig:falls}, left panels)~.
+It may be difficult to decide which group has greater relative dispersion by the dot~plots~(figure~\ref{fig:falls}, left panels)~.
 Female values are more extreme, although in lesser amounts.
 Male values are more concentrated but the central values are smaller.
 Thus, coefficients may be handy for this decision.
 In this trick example, however, mean and standard deviation of both groups are equal (6.00 and 2.83, respectively), therefore, coincidental $CV$s cannot help one's decision.
 Ranges differ (female: 10, male: 6), computing $CRD_{females} = 0.566$ and $CRD_{males} = 0.943$.
-Following the rule of figure \ref{fig:normal}, $CRD$ is coherent with the respective density plots~(figure \ref{fig:falls}, right panels) for the curve for males is lower and more spreaded than that of females.
+Following the rule of figure~\ref{fig:normal}, $CRD$ is coherent with the respective density plots~(figure~\ref{fig:falls}, right panels) since the curve for males is lower and more spreaded than that of females.

-Another issue can be exposed by showing the density plots of temperature distribution in figure \ref{fig:tempabs}.
-Following the same rule of figure \ref{fig:normal}, the curve for Fahrenheit degrees is lower and more spreaded, thus the relative dispersion should be greater for Fahrenheit.
+Another issue can be exposed by showing the density plots of temperature distribution in figure~\ref{fig:tempabs}.
+Following the same rule of figure~\ref{fig:normal}, the curve for Fahrenheit degrees is lower and more spreaded, thus the relative dispersion should be greater for Fahrenheit.
 Let us recall that $CV_{Celsius} = 0.422$, $CV_{Fahrenheit} = 0.161$, and $CRD_{Celsius} = CRD_{Fahrenheit} = 0.722$; therefore, $CV$ seems to be backwards and $CRD$ is perhaps mistakenly suggesting equal relative dispersions.

 In order to remove measure units and make the correct graph comparison, we must standardize both variables.
 This known process is a simple subtraction of average and division by standard deviation of all values to obtain corresponding $z$-scores (which is a dimensionless number).
 As such: